rossta/rossta.github.com/source/blog/2016-10-23-why-i-am-betting-on-elixir.html.md

 [![](screenshots/screenshot-elixir-in-action-table-1.1.jpg)](https://www.manning.com/books/elixir-in-action)

-I'd already been playing with Elixir for a few month when before I picked up Sasha Juric's book introducing the Elixir language and its abstractions for the Open Telecom Platform (OTP).
+I'd already been playing with Elixir for a few months before I picked up Sasha Juric's book introducing the Elixir language and its abstractions for the Open Telecom Platform (OTP).
 If you're interested in Elixir, [please check out the book](https://www.manning.com/books/elixir-in-action); no affiliate links, I